Web Server Support and Configuration

 Some general recommendations:

-as it requires a separate virtual directory or Root Web Site domain
+- Each application also requires a separate virtual directory or Root Web Site in configuration

 Recommendations